bymak87/bymak87/README.md

 - 👋 Hi, I’m @bymak87
-- 👀 I’m interested in ... creating intuitive user experiences.
+- 👀 I’m interested in ... creating intuitiveand delightful user experiences.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... gatsby.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... a new product.
-- 📫 How to reach me ...
+- 📫 How to reach me ... bymak87@gmail.com

 <!---
 bymak87/bymak87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.